Reading Fluency and Comprehension

 Our growing opportunities to explore and engage with reading at Balfour

-- Book Corners- every class has a book corner, with texts suitable for the children’s reading ages and a variety of genres.
+- Book Corners- Every class has a book corner, with texts suitable for the children’s reading ages and a variety of genres.

-- Reading competitions and participation in World Book Day- we take part in national events, as well as creating our own school reading competitions.
+- Reading competitions and participation in World Book Day- We take part in national events, as well as creating our own school reading competitions.

 - Year 4, 5 and 6 Class BookFlix- 30 Books that children can access in their classroom.
-When a child reads 5 out of the 30 books, they receive a special book pin to where.
+When a child reads 5 out of the 30 books, they receive a special book pin to wear.
 The more they read, the more pins they earn!
 The books have a range of genres and are current and diverse texts.

 How is reading taught beyond the Read Write Inc programme?